The programs in this language are called scripts. They can be written right in a web page’s HTML and run automatically

 The engine applies optimizations on every stage of the process.
-It even watches the script as it runs, analyzes the data that flows through it and applies optimizations to the machine-code basing on that knowledge.
-That’s why the code runs fast.
+It even watches the compiled script as it runs, analyzes the data that flows through it and applies optimizations to the machine code based on that knowledge.
+At the end, scripts are quite fast.

 - Add new HTML to the page, change the existing content, modify styles.

 - React to user actions, run on mouse clicks, pointer movements, key presses.

 - Send requests over the network to remote servers, download and upload files (so-called AJAX and COMET technologies).

 - Get and set cookies, ask questions to the visitor, show messages.

 - Remember the data on the client-side (“local storage”).

 Examples of such restrictions include:

 Modern browsers allow it to work with files, but the access is limited and only provided if the user does certain actions, like “dropping” a file into a browser window or selecting it via an

 The limitation is again for user’s safety.
 A page from

-http://anysite.comwhich a user has opened must not be able to open or access another browser tab with the URL
+http://anysite.comwhich a user has opened must not be able to access another browser tab with the URL

 http://gmail.com, for example, and steal information from there.